JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/regularization.md

 julia> PGBP.calibrate!(fgb, sched); # no ill-defined messages
 ```
-Without regularization, errors indicating ill-defined messages (which are skipped)
-are returned when we run a single iteration of calibration.

-However, with regularization, there are no ill-defined messages for a single
-iteration of calibration.
-Note that this does not necessarily guarantee that
+Note that this does not necessarily guarantee that subsequent iterations avoid
-subsequent iterations avoid ill-defined messages.
+ill-defined messages.